-- Once you have opened Settings, navigate to the Downloads Here you will find a drop down window which allows you to limit your bandwidth.
+- Once you have opened Settings, navigate to the Downloads Here you will find a drop-down window that allows you to limit your bandwidth.
 Choose decently and resume your download.

-If these methods don’t work and you are absolutely sure that your internet connection is working good; then it means there is some problem with your Steam.
+If these methods don’t work and you are sure that your internet connection is working well, there is some problem with your Steam.
 Follow the steps listed below and upon completion, Steam will download some additional files and it will be ready to go.

 - The default location for your steam folder should be “C:\Program Files (x86)\Steam”.

-Press ⊞ Win + R button.
-This should pop-up the Run application.
+- Press ⊞ the Win + R button.
+This should open the Run application.

 - Locate the following folders: